Adi-iitd/AI-Art/README.md

 ### Style Cost

-<p align = "justify"> First, we need to know something about the <b> Gram Matrix </b>.
-In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are <i> G (i, j) = np.dot(vi, vj) </i>.
-In other words, <i> G (i, j) </i> compares how similar vi is to vj.
+<p align = "justify"> To understand it better, we first need to know something about the <b> Gram Matrix </b>.
+In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are <i> G<sub>(i, j)</sub> = np.dot(v<sub>i</sub>, v<sub>j</sub>) </i>.
+In other words, <i> G (i, j) </i> compares how similar v<sub>i</sub> is to v<sub>j</sub>.
 If they are highly similar, the outcome would be a large value, otherwise, it would be low suggesting lower correlation.
-In NST, we can compute the Gram matrix by multiplying the <b> unrolled </b> filter matrix with their transpose as shown below: </p>
+In Style Transfer, we can compute the Gram matrix by multiplying the <b> unrolled </b> filter matrix with its transpose as shown below: </p>

 ![2](https://user-images.githubusercontent.com/41862477/49682895-f8968600-fae1-11e8-8fbd-b754c625542a.JPG)

-<p align = "justify"> The result is a matrix of dimension <i> (nC, nC) </i> where nC is the number of filters.
+<p align = "justify"> The result is a matrix of dimension <i> (n<sub>C</sub>, n<sub>C</sub>) </i> where n<sub>C</sub> is the number of filters.
 The value <i> G (i, j) </i> measures how similar the activations of filter i are to the activations of filter j.
-One important part of the gram matrix is that the diagonal elements such as  G (i, i) also measures how active filter i is.
-For example, suppose filter i is detecting vertical textures in the image, then G (i, i)  measures how common vertical textures are in the image as a whole.

-><p align = "justify"> <i> By capturing the prevalence of different types of features G (i, i), as well as how much different features occur together   G (i, j), the Gram matrix G measures the <b> style </b> of an image. </i> </p>
+One important part of the gram matrix is that the diagonal elements such as G (i, i) measures how active filter i is.
+For example, suppose filter i is detecting vertical textures in the image, then G (i, i)  measures how common vertical textures are in the image as a whole. <i> By capturing the prevalence of different types of features G (i, i), as well as how much different features occur together G (i, j), the Gram matrix G measures the <b> Style </b> of an image. </i>

-<p align = "justify"> After we have the Gram matrix, we want to minimize the distance between the Gram matrix of the "style" image S and that of the "generated" image G. Usually, we take more than one layers in the account to calculate <b> Style cost </b> as opposed to Content cost (in which only one layer is sufficient), and the reason for doing so is discussed later on in the post.
+<p align = "justify"> After we have the Gram matrix, we want to minimize the distance between the Gram matrix of the Style image S and that of the Output image G. Usually, we take more than one layers in account to calculate <b> Style cost </b> as opposed to Content cost (in which only one layer is sufficient), and the reason for doing so is discussed later on in the post.
 For a single hidden layer, the corresponding style cost is defined as: </p>

 ![4](https://user-images.githubusercontent.com/41862477/49683030-54620e80-fae4-11e8-9f79-a500da7f12c3.JPG)

 ### Total Variation (TV) Cost

 <p align = "justify"> It acts like a regularizer which encourages spatial smoothness in the generated image (G).
-This was not used in the original paper proposed by [Gatys et al.](https://arxiv.org/pdf/1508.06576.pdf) but it can sometimes improve the results.
+This was not used in the original paper proposed by Gatys et al., but it sometimes improve the results.
 For 2D signal (or image), it is defined as follows: </p>

 ![5](https://user-images.githubusercontent.com/41862477/49683156-1b2a9e00-fae6-11e8-8321-34b3c1173175.JPG)